Catholic Activity: Day Twelve—Activities for the Feast of Epiphany

 A Twelfth Night Cake or Bread is usually baked, and the "Three Kings" are invited: either members of the family or other guests.
 If they are older, they can get involved in blessing the house by marking their "initial" over the doors.
 The children can prepare for the "Kings" by creating crowns and perhaps royal capes to wear.

-Compiled from With Christ Through the Year, Rev. Bernard Strasser, O.S.B. by Jennifer Gregory Miller
+—Excerpts from With Christ Through the Year, Rev. Bernard Strasser, O.S.B. and original text by Jennifer Gregory Miller